Want to learn more about intakes in the UAE? Talk to our experts.

 - Does intake affect scholarship availability?

-- How competitive are the different intakes for admission?
+- How competitive are the different intakes?

 Overview of the UAE education system